Gelarehh/Simulation-and-Fabrication-of-a-Standard-Horn-Antenna/README.md

 > Fabrication

 After receiving promising results from the simulation step, the project entered the fabrication phase.
-To this end, an Aluminum sheet was prepared, cut to proper sizes, and then Argon boiled, all with the help of specialists of the corresponding fields.
+To this end, an **Aluminum sheet** with proper thickness was prepared, cut to prespecified sizes, and then Argon boiled, all with the help of specialists of the corresponding fields.

 Physical Dimensions:
 - Length:	21.8 cm